 Through key partnerships, we provide a range of services, support and resources for over 2,000 volunteer involving organisations and just under a million volunteers, which contributes to positive volunteering experiences and the strengthening of communities.

-In the Northern Territory, there are more than 70,000 volunteers, whose contribution is valued at around $3.3 million and in South Australia there are more than 900,000 volunteers, whose contribution is valued at around $5 billion annually.
+In the Northern Territory, there are more than 70,000 volunteers, whose contribution is valued at around $3.3 billion and in South Australia there are more than 900,000 volunteers, whose contribution is valued at around $5 billion annually.

-In South Australia there are more than 900,000 volunteers, whose contribution is valued at around $5 billion annually and in the Northern Territory, more than 70,000 volunteers, whose contribution is valued at around $3.3 million.
+In South Australia there are more than 900,000 volunteers, whose contribution is valued at around $5 billion annually and in the Northern Territory, more than 70,000 volunteers, whose contribution is valued at around $3.3 billion.

 Volunteering SA&NT began working in the Northern Territory in 2007 and re-branded as Volunteering NT in December 2016.